yrsong15/CellSociety/doc/DESIGN.md

 + Creating an extra simulation class to hold the values from the XML file.
 	+ Pros:
-		+ Reusability -> can simply re-initialize the simulation class to hold values from a different XML file which will be useful when a user wants to switch to a different simulation
+		+ Reusability -> can simply re-initialize the simulation class to hold values from a different XML file which will be useful when a user wants to switch to a different simulation.
-		+ Organization -> better to make it an extra class than add more code to Main that would parse/save those values
+		+ Organization -> better to make it an extra class than add more code to Main that would parse/save those values.
 	+ Cons:
-		+ An extra class, another thing for Main to initialize and keep track of
+		+ An extra class, another thing for Main to initialize and keep track of.

-+ Letting Main have access to/interact with the majority of the classes to direct the flow of the simulation
++ Letting Main have access to/interact with the majority of the classes to direct the flow of the simulation.
 	+ Pros:
-		+ Readability -> the main logic of the program is created and called from one place
+		+ Readability -> the main logic of the program is created and called from one place.
-		+ Central hub that oversees the entire program
+		+ Central hub that oversees the entire program.
 	+ Cons:
-		+ Main has access to the majority of the classes
+		+ Main has access to the majority of the classes.
-		+ Burdening Main with too many functionalities
+		+ Burdening Main with too many functionalities.
-		+ Code could get cluttered
+		+ Code could get cluttered.

 + Having a separate class for the UI
 	+ Pros:
-		+ Better manages complexity -> can easily make UI changes in one place
+		+ Better manages complexity -> can easily make UI changes in one place.
-		+ Less cluttered Main class
+		+ Less cluttered Main class.
 	+ Cons:
-		+ Main has to continuously interact with the UI class to check whether certain buttons have been pressed
+		+ Main has to continuously interact with the UI class to check whether certain buttons have been pressed.

-+ Letting the subclasses of species implement their own move algorithm instead of having those functions in the grid template or game engine
++ Letting the subclasses of species implement their own move algorithm instead of having those functions in the grid template or game engine.
 	+ Pros:
-		+ Easily extendable to create other simulations that use different species which have different rules
+		+ Easily extendable to create other simulations that use different species which have different rules.
-		+ Logic is encapsulated, no other classes need to know anything about the species rules/algorithm
+		+ Logic is encapsulated, no other classes need to know anything about the species rules/algorithm.
 	+ Cons:
 		+ Species needs to receive the open cells in the grid as an input so that it can utilize its given algorithm to find the spot where it wants to go.
-		+ Each species won't necessarily require a *move()* function, some might simply change their states
+		+ Each species won't necessarily require a *move()* function, some might simply change their states.

-+ Passing the species subclasses the cells that are empty instead of passing the entire grid to them
++ Passing the species subclasses the cells that are empty instead of passing the entire grid to them.
 	+ Pros:
 		+ The subclasses don't receive all the information about their world, i.e. the grid they are in.
 		+ Reduces the burden of having to pass the entire grid to each and every species instance.
 	+ Cons:
-		+ Have to find the applicable parameters before the method is called, instead of calling it and just letting the species figure it out by passing it the grid
+		+ Have to find the applicable parameters before the method is called, instead of calling it and just letting the species figure it out by passing it the grid.

 + Assumptions/Dependencies
-	+ The program assumes that each simulation button on the UI will also have an available XML file that is correctly formatted and can successfully be parsed by the simulation class
+	+ The program assumes that each simulation button on the UI will also have an available XML file that is correctly formatted and can successfully be parsed by the simulation class.
 	+ It also assumes that the species specified in the XML file do exist as subclasses of the superclass species.

 ### Team Responsibilities